boost-ext/di/doc/user_guide.md

 <span class="fa fa-eye wy-text-neutral warning"> **Note**<br/><br/>
 `di::inject` has no limitations if it comes to constructor parameters, however, [named] parameters are not allowed.
-Moreover, you can replace `di::inject` with any variadic type list type to remove dependency to Boost.DI.
+Moreover, you can replace `di::inject` with any variadic type list type to remove dependency to [Boost].DI.
 For example, `template<class...> struct type_list{};` `using boost_di_inject__ = type_list<...>;`
 </span>